 |Index||% 12 month change||Index||% monthly change||£|

-Average house prices increased in all of the nine English regions over the year to January 2013.
-The largest increase was London (5.5%), followed by the East (3.0%) and the North East (2.2%).
+Average house prices increased in all nine English regions over the year to January 2014 (Figure 5).
+The largest increase was again in London (13.2%), followed by the South East (7.1%) and West Midlands (5.3%).
+Excluding London and the South East, UK house prices increased by 3.8% over the year to January 2014.

-The average price for properties bought by first-time buyers increased by 2.0% over the year to January 2013, down from an increase of 2.7% in December 2012.
-During January 2013 the average price paid for a house by a first-time buyer was £175,000.
+The average price for properties bought by first-time buyers increased by 7.6% over the year to January 2014, up from an increase of 7.4% in December 2013 (Figure 7).
+In January 2014 the average price paid for a house by a first-time buyer was £190,000.

-The average price for properties bought by former owner-occupiers (existing owners) increased by 2.2% in the year to January 2013, compared with an increase of 3.5% in December 2012.
-In January 2013, the average price paid for a house by a former owner-occupier was £269,000.
+The average price for properties bought by former owner-occupiers (existing owners) increased by 6.5% in the year to January 2014, up from an increase of 4.7% in December 2013.
+In January 2014, the average price paid for a house by a former owner-occupier was £291,000.

-During the year to January 2013 prices paid for new dwellings increased by 0.2% on average, compared with an increase of 4.0% in the year to December 2012.
-The average UK house price for new dwellings in January 2013 was £223,000.
+During the year to January 2014 prices paid for new dwellings increased by 2.5% on average, compared with no change in the year to December 2013 (Figure 8).
+The average UK house price for new dwellings in January 2014 was £238,000.

-ONS HPI monthly and quarterly reference tables (number 1 to 19).
-(3.22 Mb Excel sheet) This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
-This month, tables 1 to 9 have been updated with the latest monthly data for January 2013.
+ONS HPI monthly and quarterly reference tables (3.4 Mb Excel sheet) (number 1 to 19).
+This reference table provides full historical series for the monthly tables accompanying the House Price Index statistical bulletin.
+This month, tables 1 to 9 have been updated with the latest monthly estimates for January 2014.
 The seasonally adjusted figures for the last 12 months in Table 7 have also been revised this month as scheduled.
-This reference table also contains all the quarterly live tables transferred to ONS from DCLG.
-No updates have been made to the quarterly tables this month.
-Please note that during the transfer ONS renumbered the live tables.
-Full details of the new table numbers and their corresponding DCLG table numbers can be found in the 'contents' page of the reference table.

 New this month